 The Company maintains two non-qualified deferred compensation plans.
-The assets of the HEICO Corporation Leadership Compensation Plan principally represent cash surrender values of life insurance policies, which derive their fair values from investments in mutual funds that are managed by an insurance company and are classified within Level 2.
-The assets of the Company's other deferred compensation plan are invested in publicly-traded mutual funds and a life insurance policy, and the fair values of this plan's assets are classified within Level 1 and Level 2, respectively.
+The assets of the HEICO Corporation Leadership Compensation Plan (the "LCP") principally represent cash surrender values of life insurance policies, which derive their fair values from investments in mutual funds that are managed by an insurance company and are classified within Level 2.
+Certain other assets of the LCP represent investments in publicly-traded mutual funds and equity securities and are classified within Level 1.
+The assets of the Company's other deferred compensation plan are principally invested in publicly-traded mutual funds and equity securities and a life insurance policy, and the fair values of this plan's assets are classified within Level 1 and Level 2, respectively.
 The assets of both plans are held within irrevocable trusts and classified within other assets in the Company's Condensed Consolidated Balance Sheets.
-The related liabilities of the two deferred compensation plans are included within other long-term liabilities in the Company's Condensed Consolidated Balance Sheets and have an aggregate value of \$14,767,000 as of April 30, 2009.
+The related liabilities of the two deferred compensation plans are included within other long-term liabilities in the Company's Condensed Consolidated Balance Sheets and have an aggregate value of \$17,353,000 as of July 31, 2009.